www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Consider Nix for package management: [Matthew Croughan - Use flake.nix, not Dockerfile - MCH2022 ](https://www.youtube.com/watch?v=0uixRE8xlbY)
 * [ ] Speed up deployment via parallel module builds with mvnd.
 ## Done Tasks
+* [x] Because of Playwright TimeoutError: Try UI tester, that starts a browser for each test instance and then destroy it, but do not do actions over any browsers in parallel.
+  This is like the first UI HTML client draft, but with an exclusive lock for any action on any browser.
+  -> Closing Playwright instance does sometimes not work, which causes a resource leak.
+  The leak leads to the crash of the container, as there are too many processes.
+  Therefore, this does not work.
+  Furthermore, maybe all errors was caused by the fact, that the Geal editor test was not correctly written.
+    * [x] Analyse how the HTML client works now.
+      -> It has a fixed pool of browsers, where only one thread can do on any one of them at a time.
+      The HTML client has to kill its browser after the usage is done.
+    * [x] The Geal editor has to replace the code editor fully first.
+    * [x] Correct the Playwright's locator usage and keep in mind, that access none existing thing by locators causes a timeout exception.
+        * [x] One has to check the thing's presence first.
+        * [x] Handle timeout exceptions and add a better message to these, so its meaning is easier to understand.
 * [x] Check if the error `Failed to create driver` at `com.microsoft.playwright.impl.driver.Driver.createAndInstall(Driver.java:105)` reappears.
   If that is the case, the reason for it must be found.
 A theory is, that the Playwright initial Java base setup does not work.
 For this the Linux journal log can be checked.
     * [x] Playwright cannot download the browser sometimes, because of a network error.